beaujeant/beaujeant.github.io/AppSec101/cpu.md

 | `0098`  |
 | `0099`  |

 Here, the value located at the 4th position is about the reach again its 10th iteration (since reset to 0).
 That means at the next iteration, we should increment the value at the 3rd position.
-However, the value at the 3rd position is also about to reach it's 10th incrementation, so this means we have to increment the value at the position before (i.e. 2nd position) and we reset the 3rd and 4th position.
+However, the value at the 3rd position is also about to reach its 10th incrementation, so this means we have to increment the value at the position before (i.e. 2nd position) and we reset the 3rd and 4th position.

 | Decimal |
 | :-----: |